-A lasting power of attorney is a legal document that lets you appoint one or more people (known as ‘attorneys’) to help you make decisions or to make decisions on your behalf in your absence such as an accident or illness or where you cannot make your own decisions (you ‘lack mental capacity’)
+- A lasting power of attorney is a legal document that lets you appoint one or more people (known as ‘attorneys’) to help you make decisions.
+When you cannot make decisions due to an accident, illness, or incapacity (you ‘lack mental capacity’)

-You must be 18 or over and have mental capacity (the ability to make your own decisions) when you make your LPA.
+- You must be at least 18 years old and possess mental capacity to make your LPA.
 You do not need to live in the UK or be a British citizen.

 There are 2 types of LPA:

-• health and welfare to be used to make decisions about your daily routine, medical care, moving into a care home, or life-sustaining treatment
+- To make decisions about your daily routine, medical care, moving into a care home, or life-sustaining treatments.

 Make a lasting power of attorney